The following are some powerful quotes from the essay Self-Reliance by Ralph Waldo Emerson.

-This masterful essay, from one of America’s most revered philosophers, covers a variety of important themes.
+This masterful essay, from one of America’s greatest philosophers, covers a variety of important themes.
 On the positive side, Emerson writes eloquently on originality, motives, self-trust, living true to oneself, integrity, authenticity, courage, duty, and of course, self-reliance.
-But he does not shy away from negative subjects like envy, ignorance, the fallacy of travel, conformity, being misunderstood, and group think.
+He also shines a light on negative subjects like envy, ignorance, the fallacy of travel, conformity, being misunderstood, and group think.

 When you boil it down, Emerson is trying to make a case for individual heroism.
-He believes great people have a duty to stand out from the conformist crowd and earn their value through action or good deeds.
+He believes great people have a duty to stand out from the conformist sheep herd and earn their value through action or good deeds.
 This is no doubt good advice, but it also requires a great deal of courage.
 He also believes that this process is worth the social cost of misunderstanding and alienation from family.
-In his view, no other human, be it family or lover, is a substitute for sublime transcendence.
+In his view, no other human, be it family or lover, is a substitute for the sublime transcendence of self-actualization.